ginstrom/galaxy-conquest-game/docs/project_structure.md

 - Views use components from the game module for functionality.
 - The `infopanel.py` module provides context-specific information panels for each view.
 - The `persistence.py` module interacts with the file system to save and load game state.
-- The `config.py` module loads settings from `config.toml` and provides them to other modules.
+- The `config.py` module loads settings from `config/prefs.toml` and provides them to other modules.